MicrosoftDocs/SupportArticles-docs/Teams/teams-sign-in/resolve-sign-in-errors.md

 ---
 title: Fix Teams sign-in errors
-description: Provides troubleshooting steps if you encounter errors when trying to sign in to Microsoft Teams.
+description: Provides troubleshooting steps for errors that you encounter when trying to sign in to Microsoft Teams.
 author: v-charloz
 ms.author: v-chazhang
 manager: dcscontentpm